administratorius/litbackup/README.txt

 minutes.

-* "rotate-backups.sh" - it creates hard links to save disk space.
+* "rotate.sh" - it creates hard links to save disk space.
 You see a complete tree of files in each date.
 It removes old files to match a set number of "daily", "weekly" and "monthly" backups.
 As an extra You can easily configure it to gzip large and always changing files (I'm looking at you, large databases and logs).
 And the most important aspect
 - it runs during the daytime, when the backup servers are idle!

+* "filelist-generator.sh" - finds all files changed since last backup on a remote mashine

 Why this is faster than regular "rsync"?